 The average chief nurse manager made approximately $84,700 per year as of February 2022, according to PayScale.

 Take the First Step Toward a Rewarding Career in Health Care

 What you can do with a master’s in nursing degree, compared with only a BSN, is impressive.
 The opportunity to pursue an APRN, generalist, or non-clinical role makes an MSN a highly versatile degree.
 Additionally, MSN graduates typically earn more because of their advanced clinical knowledge and experience.

-For BSN graduates who want to pursue a career as a nurse practitioner, the best first step is to invest in education, such as by enrolling in Hawai‘i Pacific University’s Master of Science in Nursing (MSN) program.
+For BSN graduates who want to pursue a career as a nurse practitioner, the best first step is to invest in education, by enrolling in Hawai‘i Pacific University’s Master of Science in Nursing (MSN) program.
 The MSN allows students to specialize as a family NP, psychiatric mental health NP, or adult-gerontology acute care NP.
 The U.S. Bureau of Labor Statistics projects the employment of nurse practitioners to grow by 52% between 2020 and 2030, meaning now is the time to take the first step toward becoming an NP.
 Learn more about how Hawai‘i Pacific University can help prepare you to reach your health care career goals.